Judas Priest: Mainstream success years (1979–1991)

 Part of the Judas Priest stage show often featured Halford riding onstage on a Harley-Davidson motorbike, dressed in motorcycle leathers and sunglasses.
 During a Toronto show in August 1991, Halford was seriously injured as he rode on stage, when he collided with a drum riser hidden behind clouds of dry ice mist.
 Though the show was delayed, he performed the set before going to a hospital.
 Hill later noted "he must have been in agony".
-In a 2007 interview, Halford claimed the accident had nothing to do with his departure from the band.
+In a 2007 interview, Halford said the accident had nothing to do with his departure from the band.

 Subliminal message trial

 In 1990, Judas Priest was the subject of civil action in the United States which alleged that the band was responsible for an incident in Sparks, Nevada, in 1985 in which 20-year-old James Vance and 18-year-old Raymond Belknap shot themselves.
 On the evening of 23 December 1985, Vance and Belknap went to a church playground with a 12-gauge shotgun with the purpose of committing suicide.
 They had consumed alcohol and marijuana earlier that evening.
 The lawsuit alleged that the pair had been listening to Judas Priest's 1978 album Stained Class that night.
 Belknap was the first to place the shotgun under his chin, and died instantly after pulling the trigger.
 Some time later, Vance also shot himself, but succeeded only in disfiguring himself by blowing away the lower half of his face.
 Vance died three years later of a suspected drug overdose.

-Lawyers representing the Belknap and Vance families alleged that a subliminal message urging them to "do it" had been embedded in the song "Better by You, Better than Me", a cover of a 1969 Spooky Tooth song.
+The Belknap and Vance families sued Judas Priest and its members, alleging that the band had embedded subliminal messages such as "try suicide", "do it" and "let's be dead" in the band's cover of the 1969 Spooky Tooth song "Better by You, Better than Me".
 Judas Priest had recorded the cover at the urging of their record company after the rest of Stained Class had been completed.
-Plaintiffs alleged that this subliminal command was the trigger which led directly to the pair deciding to shoot themselves.
-Vance's parents claimed that their son had been troubled for a long time prior to the suicide pact, but had recently "changed for the better" and had re-embraced his family's Christian faith before the "garbage music" of Judas Priest had again led him astray.
-The trial lasted from 16 July to 24 August 1990, when the lawsuit was dismissed by the judge, who ruled that the so-called subliminal message "was a coincidental convergence of a guitar chord with an exhalation pattern".
+The plaintiffs alleged that this subliminal command was the trigger which led directly to the pair deciding to shoot themselves.
+Vance's parents said that their son had been troubled for a long time prior to the suicide pact, but had recently "changed for the better" and had re-embraced his family's Christian faith before the "garbage music" of Judas Priest had again led him astray.

+Local fans of heavy metal protested during the trial, calling for Judas Priest to be exonerated.
+The plaintiffs played the song at various speeds and backward, alleging the use of backmasking.
+The trial lasted from 16 July to 24 August 1990, when the judge dismissed the lawsuit on the basis that the so-called subliminal message "was a coincidental convergence of a guitar chord with an exhalation pattern".
 One of the defense witnesses, Dr. Timothy E. Moore, wrote an article for Skeptical Inquirer chronicling the trial.
 The trial was covered in a 1991 documentary film, Dream Deceivers: The Story Behind James Vance Vs. Judas Priest.